SEU-yang/Unaligned-face-super-resolution/README.md

 ### Train New Models:

-To train a new model, replace training_list.txt with a file listing the paths of your own low-resolution (LR) and high-resolution (HR) face images.
+To train a new model, replace training_list.txt with a file listing the paths of your own LR and HR face images.
 Then run:

 ```bash
 python train.py